marcus-wuertz/Quarterly-Assessment-2/README.md

 -Programmers should interact with this file ONLY to add more questions into our database -Programmers should NOT add another dictionary to the list and run the for loop -That would add duplicate data into the database
--To add new questions, use the 'add_question' function -Make sure your data is formatted correctly (match to the column names from the table) -Run the read.py file to see the format of columns, as well as the data in the tables
+-To add new questions, use the 'add_new_question' function -I have provided an example of how to use the function, just call it and put the values in -Make sure your data is formatted correctly
+-The function will tell you whether or not your data populated the database -Run the read.py file to see the format of columns, as well as the data in the tables

 # read.py